 If you have questions about whether this visit will be covered call your insurance plan directly.
-Catherine Fenner, IBCLC is NOT an in-network provider.
+We are NOT in-network providers.
 Many plans do cover out-of-network providers, but not all.

 Aetna: Most Aetna plans cover six (6) lactation visits with out-of-network lactation consultants.
 Call Aetna for specifics.

-Regence: At this time Regence does not cover lactation services provided by an IBCLC (that’s me).
+Regence: At this time Regence does not cover lactation services provided by an IBCLC (that’s us).
 They do cover lactation care if it is billed by a licensed healthcare provider (i.e. your doctor).